ARCHER2-HPC/archer2-docs/docs/research-software/vasp/vasp.md

 ## Tips for using VASP on ARCHER2

-The performance of VASP depends on the performance of MPI collective operations and the choice of VASP parallelisation parameters (`NCORE`/`NPAR` and `KPAR`).
+The performance of VASP depends on the version of VASP used, the performance of MPI collective operations, the choice of VASP parallelisation parameters (`NCORE`/`NPAR` and `KPAR`) and how many MPI processes per node are used.

+**VASP version** For the benchmarks studied, VASP 6.3.0 usually gives better performance than the older VASP 5.4.4.pl2.
+The exception is for when using higher node counts (above 8 nodes) for the CdTe benchmark (which uses `vasp_ncl`).
+Users should generally use VASP 6.3.0 but it may be worth evaluating the performance fo VASP 5.4.4.pl2 for your case if you are running larger calculations, particularly when using the non-collinear version of VASP.

 **MPI collective performance:** To ensure that the MPI collective operations give the best performance, you should ensure that consecutive MPI rank IDs are pinned to consecutive cores on a node to maximise shared memory optimisations in NUMA regions.
 In practice, the recommended options to the `srun` command: `--hint=nomultithread` and `--distribution=block:block` should always be specified when running VASP on ARCHER2.

 **KPAR:** You should always use the maximum value of `KPAR` that is possible for your calculation within the memory limits of what is possible.